The Graduate Management Admission

 This section contains 41 multiple-choice

-questions on Reading Comprehension, Critical Reasoning,
+questions on Reading Comprehension, Critical

-and Sentence Correction.
-The duration is 75 min.
+Reasoning, and Sentence Correction.
+The duration

 Sections Questions Timing Score